Awpteamoose/dune-dream-ruleset/README.md

 * Only Atreides is allowed to keep written records and they may write about anything, other players are not allowed to keep any written records
 * No player may use any electronic devices for any reason unless everybody at the table agrees
 * Harkonnen's ally must allow the traitor to be revealed in their battle even if Harkonnen wants to
-* Allies may enter the same territory if they are separated by storm and thus won't battle

 # Completely new stuff:
 * If Harkonnen draws 2 or more traitors of their own, they may show their traitor hand and request a traitor redeal.